MicrosoftDocs/bot-docs/articles/what-is-new.md

 title: What's new in the Bot Service SDKs for C#, Java, JavaScript, and Python
 description: Learn about improvements and new features in the July 2021 release of the Bot Framework SDK for C#, Java, JavaScript, and Python.
 keywords: bot framework, azure bot service
-author: kamrani
+author: JonathanFingold
-ms.author: kamrani
+ms.author: iawilt
-manager: kamrani
+manager: shellyha
+ms.reviewer: micchow
+ms.service: bot-service
 ms.topic: conceptual
-ms.service: bot-service
 ms.date: 07/23/2021
 ms.custom: tab-zone-seo
 ---